 Residenzmuseum houses a collection of historic pieces from the Wittelsbach age when the first family ruled the Bavarian region.
 The artifacts date back to about 700 AD and include sculptures, tapestries, books, porcelain, and artwork.
 There are over 130 rooms to explore at the Residenzmuseum, so many visitors spend a full day here.

 The 1972 Summer Olympic Games were held in Munich and Olympic Park celebrates that significant event still today.
 The original Olympic village included a stadium, tower, ice rink, swim hall, tennis facility, and cycle center.
 Visitors can walk around the stadium and climb to the top of the tower to get lovely city views.
 There’s a small museum and a restaurant inside the tower as well.
 Visitors can access the park via public transportation on Munich Undergrounds’s Olympic Line (U3).

 Frauenkirche may be the largest church in Munich, but Peterskirche is the oldest one.
 This church was built in the late 12th century, and visitors are allowed to climb to the top of this one as well.
-There are 306 steps to reach the top and there’s no elevator.
+There are about 300 steps to reach the top and there’s no elevator.
 Architecture and history buffs will appreciate the medieval religious architecture, and everyone can learn more about its history inside the church’s doors.